carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 {: .bash}

 ~~~
-[master 79a312a] Added file on france
+[addFrance 79a312a] Added file on france
  1 file changed, 2 insertions(+), 2 deletions(-)
 ~~~
 {: .output}